South Carolina Center for Rural and Primary Healthcare (CRPH)

 Social media is a powerful tool and can be used to show your support for improving services for pregnant, birthing, and postpartum people, as seen in the Voices|Voces Initiative.

-We encourage you to share the campaign messages and material and to use them as tools to create conversations about the importance of LISTENING and how to translate that into policies and practices that will directly impact the health and lives of pregnant, birthing, and postpartum women, especially Women of Color.
+We encourage you to share the campaign messages and material and to use them as tools to create conversations about the importance of LISTENING and how to translate that into policies and practices that will directly impact the health and lives of pregnant, birthing, and postpartum women.

 Below we provide graphics and messaging for easy sharing on your social media channels.